kurtkuehnert/planetary_terrain_renderer/README.md

 There I present the basics of terrain rendering (chapter 2), common approaches (chapter 3) and a detailed explanation of method used by `bevy_terrain` (chapter 4).

+## Debug with  XCode

+Set the environment variable CARGO_MANIFEST_DIR to your bevy_terrain directory, when using the XCode Shader Debugger.

+`CARGO_MANIFEST_DIR = /Users/kurt/Code/bevy_terrain`

 ## Debug Controls

 These are the debug controls of the plugin.